focusate/documentation-user/discuss/customizations/call_notes_main_functionality.rst

     be used.
 By default, every activity with Note type can use it.
 If activity types are specified on goal/outcome records, it will be available only for those types.

-After activity is done, Note is created in *Chatter* with extra info: contact goal and outcome:
+After activity is done, Note is created in *Chatter* with extra info: contact, goal and outcome:

 .. image:: media/note_activity_done_chatter.png